jhudsl/tidyversecourse/manuscript/prediction.md

 Now we are going to show an example of using the `tidymodels` packages to perform prediction of a categorical variable.

 Again, we will use the `iris` dataset.
-However, this time the will predict the identity of the follower species (which is categorical) based on the other variables.
+However, this time the will predict the identity of the flower species (which is categorical) based on the other variables.

 We have already split our data into testing and training sets, so we don't necessarily need to do that again.